17th Annual McGinley-Rice Symposium on Justice for Vulnerable Populations

 Symposium Fees

-The 2024 McGinley-Rice Symposium is a two-day event which includes meals as part of the fees: Thursday (breakfast, lunch and a reception) and Friday (breakfast and lunch).
+The 2026 McGinley-Rice Symposium is a one-day event which includes meals as part of the fees: Thursday (breakfast, lunch and a reception).
 The Symposium is free to current Duquesne University students, faculty, staff and those with religious affiliation.
 For those outside of these designations, the following fees apply:

 • The Face of the Person Who is Incarcerated